-Any proposal of a shareholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2021 annual meeting of shareholders pursuant to Rule 14a-8 of the SEC's rules must be received by us on or before [·].
+Any proposal of a shareholder intended to be included in our proxy statement and form of proxy/toting instruction card for the 2022 annual meeting of shareholders pursuant to Rule 14a-8 of the SEC's rules must be received by us on or before March 11, 2022.
 Such proposals must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
 All proposals should be addressed to the Neena Reddy, Secretary, Owl Rock Capital Corporation, 399 Park Avenue, 38th Floor, New York, New York 10022.

-Shareholder proposals or director nominations to be presented at the 2021 annual meeting of shareholders, other than shareholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
+Shareholder proposals or director nominations to be presented at the 2022 annual meeting of shareholders, other than shareholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
 These requirements are separate from the requirements discussed above to have the shareholder nomination or other proposal included in our proxy statement and form of proxy/voting instruction card pursuant to the SEC's rules.

-Our bylaws require that the proposal or recommendation for director nominations must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than [·], the 150th day prior to the one year anniversary of the date of the Company's proxy statement for the preceding year's annual meeting, and not later than [·], the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
-If the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, shareholder proposals or director nominations must be so received not earlier than the 150th day prior to the date of such annual meeting and not later than the later of the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Our bylaws require that the proposal or recommendation for director nominations must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than February 9, 2022, the 150th day prior to the one year anniversary of the date of the Company's proxy statement for the preceding year's annual meeting, and not later than March 11, 2022, the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
+If the date of the annual meeting, shareholder proposals or director nominations must be so received not earlier than the 150th day prior to the date of such annual meeting and not later than the later of the 120th day prior to the date of such annual meeting and not later than the later of the date of the date of such annual meeting and not later than the later of the date prior to the date of such annual meeting the day on which public announcement of the date of such meeting is first made.